ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/location.md

   * `max_cores` - The maximum number of cores available.
   * `max_ram` - The maximum number of RAM in MB.
   * `vendor` - A valid CPU vendor name.
+* `image_aliases` - List of image aliases available for the location